fsr/csharp-lessons/_exercises/04_polygon_point_class.md

 lesson: 3
 ---

-We want to put the polygon and the euclidean distance exercise in own classes.
+We want to put the polygon and the euclidean distance exercise in own classes.[^solution]

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/03_objektorientierung/01_polygon_point_class).

 ### Step 1